| |

 What Rice can I use

 I do prefer to use Basmati Rice.
-My favorite brand of Basmati rice is the Maharani brand.
-It never gets mushy and it has a longer grain than most Basmati Rice.
+My favorite brand of Basmati rice is the Maharani brand which is a Sella rice.

 Cooking Time